Sciroccogti/seu-unirobot-mirror/README.md

 ## Description

-This project is a controller of seu-robocup kidszie team.
+This project contains a controller, some debug tools and some scripts for seu-robocup kidszie team.
+The controller and debug tools are written in c++.
+The scripts are written in python.

 ## Build tools
 * cmake >= 3.0